sai-praveen-os/mcp_server_client_demo/README.md

 MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through AWS Bedrock.
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.

+## About This Project

+This project was built following the free online course [Introduction to Model Context Protocol](https://anthropic.skilljar.com/introduction-to-model-context-protocol) by Anthropic.
+The course provides hands-on experience with MCP concepts including:

+- Building MCP servers and clients
+- Implementing tools, resources, and prompts
+- Integrating with AI models through AWS Bedrock
+- Creating interactive CLI applications

+This implementation demonstrates practical MCP usage patterns and serves as a reference for developers learning the Model Context Protocol.

 ## Prerequisites

 - Python 3.9+